DiegoMirandaDS/car-price/README.md

-# Car Price Prediction using Robust Linear Regression
+# Car Price Prediction using Multiple Linear Regression (Interpretability)

 This project aims to model and predict car prices using robust multiple linear regression, emphasizing model interpretability and assumption diagnostics.
 The final model is able to estimate car prices with confidence intervals using bootstrap.